apecloud/kubeblocks/docs/user_docs/kubeblocks-for-qdrant/manage-qdrant.md

 ```

 Please wait a few seconds until the scaling process is over.

-The `kbcli cluster vscale` command print the `opsname`, to check the progress of scaling, you can use the following command with the `opsname`.
+The `kbcli cluster vscale` command prints a command to help check the progress of scaling.

 ```bash
 kubectl get ops qdrant-verticalscaling-rpw2l